zhongcaiming/clustering-ensemble/README.md

 To demonstrate: Removal of some negative information from co-association matrix may lead to improvement of the clustering ensemble performance.

-- RUN RemoveNegativeInfo.m to demonstrate
+- RUN RemoveNegativeInfo.m to demonstrate the negative information removal on a dataset with three Gaussian clusters, please see the readme file.

-- RUN CluEnsemble.m to cluster
+- RUN CluEnsemble.m to cluster 8 synthetic datasets and 8 real datesets.

 The project is tested in WIN7 (64bits) and MATLAB2012a.